Menu

 This organisation structure appeals to government in that it provides a conduit of new ideas from industry and initiate projects untainted by the profit motive.
 It also works for industry and the investment community in that it seeks (in the case of operating mines) an opportunity to develop a viable rehabilitation solution that avoids abandonment, or (for abandoned sites) a better than doing nothing outcome.

 The enviroMETS participants represent a broad audience of partners, who together can create solutions applicable locally, nationally and as an export revenue offering.
+Where significant opportunities are available for focused research or its commercialisation, enviroMETS facilitates the creation of deeper research programs.

 A diverse range of challenges can be overcome by adopting the collaborative approach to improve outcomes of mine-affected land for industry, communities, and the environment.
 Specifically, it will develop and deploy a collaboration of skills, research, and experience in our Expertise Streams.
 Where appropriate, we work closely with our Affiliate organisations who offer additional regional or expertise focus.